75+ Mounts Ranked

 Orion Sirius EQ-G Mount Review: Recommended Mount

-The Orion Sirius EQ-G Computerised GoTo Mount is an excellent entry-level mount.
+The Orion Sirius EQ-G computerised GoTo Mount was an excellent entry-level mount, as I've experienced.

 Photo of author